elianalopez/Java/README.md

 ## Assignment 3: Data types and naming conventions
 In this assignmentI have studied the various types of primitive and non-primitive data types in Java.
 I have also learned about the best naming convetions for Java when it comes to naming certain variables in order to make Java legible and easy to analyze from a causal spectator of my code.
 This entire assigment has been recorded <a href="https://github.com/elianalopez/Java/blob/master/Assignment3/PLP-Assignment3.pdf">here</a>.
 ### The primitive and non-primitive data types
-Java has two categories of data types: primitve and non-primtive.
+Java has two categories of data types: primitve and non-primitive data types.
+Primitive data types are already pre-defined data types while non-primitve data types are created by programmer.
+#### Primitive data types
+* Item 1
+* Item 2